Prehistoric Egypt: Khormusan industry

 The Khormusan industry in Egypt began between 42,000 and 32,000 BP.
 Khormusans developed tools not only from stone but also from animal bones and hematite.
 They also developed small arrow heads resembling those of Native Americans, but no bows have been found.
 The end of the Khormusan industry came around 16,000 B.C. with the appearance of other cultures in the region, including the Gemaian.

 Late Paleolithic

 The Late Paleolithic in Egypt started around 32,000 BP.
 The Nazlet Khater skeleton was found in 1980 and given an age of 33,000 years in 1982, based on nine samples ranging between 35,100 and 30,360 years old.
 This specimen is the only complete modern human skeleton so far found from the earliest Late Stone Age in Africa.

 The Fakhurian late Paleolithic industry in Upper Egypt, showed that a homogenous population existed in the Nile-Valley during the late Pleistocene.
 Studies of the skeletal material showed they were in the range of variation found in the Wadi Halfa, Jebel Sahaba and fragments from the Kom Ombo populations.

+The site of Wadi Kubbaniya in Upper Egypt was inhabited during the Late Paleolithic.
+Archaeological excavations at the site have found the remains of a number of crops, including barley and wheat.
+It is believed that the site was seasonally occupied, with the population responding to the annual inundation of the Nile River.
+The inhabitants of this settlement primarily lived around the dune field that dominates much of the landscape.
+A variety of plant remains, lithic tools, hearths, and grinding stones have all been uncovered during excavations at the site.